coreboot/coreboot/Documentation/releases/coreboot-4.20-relnotes.md

 system.
 A typical use case is a multi socket system.
 Setting the enable flag only on CPUs that actually exist makes it more flexible.

 ### cpu/x86/smm: Add PCI resource store functionality

-In certain cases data within protected memmory areas like SMRAM could be leaked or modified if an attacker remaps PCI BARs to point within that area.
+In certain cases data within protected memory areas like SMRAM could be leaked or modified if an attacker remaps PCI BARs to point within that area.
 Add support to the existing SMM runtime to allow storing PCI resources in SMRAM and then later retrieving them.